johnwargo/apache-cordova-api-cookbook-code/readme.md

 ***

-You can find information on many different topics on my personal blog at www.johnwargo.com.
-Learn about all of my publications at www.johnwargobooks.com.
+You can find information on many different topics on my [personal blog](http://www.johnwargo.com).
+Learn about all of my publications at [John Wargo Books](http://www.johnwargobooks.com).